How might we help users to look for sketching destinations so they will be more motivated and inspired to sketch outdoor?

 Major issues were found with the dropdown UI:

-I revised the prototype based on the user feedback meanwhile I started working on the visual design.
+I revised the prototype based on the feedbacks.
+Meanwhile, I started working on the visual design.

-For colours, I kept them light and understated, so that users focused more on the artwork itself.
+For colors, I kept them light and understated, so that users could focuse more on the artwork itself.

-For typography, I picked Noto Serif for headers display because it looked more elegant and artistic; In contrast, I used Noto San for body text because of its legibility and simplicity.
+For typography, I picked Noto Serif for headers for its elegance and more artistic look.
+In contrast, I used Noto San for body text for its legibility and simplicity.

-Mobile first approach was taken, most of the users use mobile when searching for information about sketching places; However, some users also mentioned they used tablets and laptops in addition to mobile.
+The "mobile-first" approach was taken, as most of the users used their cell phones when searching for information about sketching places.
+However, some users also mentioned that they used tablets and laptops in addition to mobile.

-I ensure it works on other devices.
+I ensured that it functioned well on other devices.
 A total of 3 breakpoints were designed in Figma.

 This projects makes me reflect on what it takes to be empathetic.
-I think I am not a particularly empathetic person, I come from a graphic design background, and design can be very ego centric.
-I was trained to do works that wow.
-I think I am good at it and I learned a lot from doing branding, identities and advertising.
-It was a little discomforting for at the beginning, to take a non-judgemental mentality when doing user research and usability testing.
-I learn to hold the space for user’s perspectives regardless of what they said, either positive or negative.
-I had to tell myself I am here to learn and I am coming up with a design that works for others not for myself.
+I don't think I am particularly empathetic, I come from a graphic design background, and designs can be very ego-centric.
+I was trained to do works that "wow".
+I think I am good at it and I have learned a lot from doing branding, identities and advertising.
+It was a little discomforting for me at the beginning- to take a non-judgemental mindset when doing user researches and usability testing.
+I have learned to hold the space for user’s perspectives regardless of what they said, whether the response is positive or negative.
+I have to tell myself that I am here to learn and I am coming up with a design that works for others, but not only for myself.

-It is challenging but I enjoy the experience of being a researcher.
+It is challenging but I enjoy being a researcher.
 It is not easy to open up a space and invite people to fill it with their thoughts, feelings, experiences and perspectives.
-It is a great art and skill, how to get the trust of another human being and invite them to share their experiences with you?
-Then during the interview, how to stay open minded and not controlling of what he/ she said?
-It is almost like a therapy.
-I am very surprised of what the participants shared with me.
-They opened up things that I don’t expect them to open up.
+It is a great art and skill- how to get the trust of another human being and invite them to share their experiences with you?
+Then during the interview, how to stay open-minded and not be dictative over what the interviewee says during an interview?
+It is almost like therapy.
+I am very surprised by what the participants shared with me.
+They opened up things that I didn't expect them to open up.

 This project is very much like a hobby to me.
-After the first cycle of learning - designing - validating, I would like to pitch this project to potential partner to build the MVP.
+After the first cycle of learning - designing and validating, I would like to pitch this project to potential partners to build the MVP.
 I don't want it to be just a design showcase, I want to turn it into a real product that helps sketchers and people to feel better through outdoor sketching.

-There are still many ideas/ assumptions that I would like to try and test out .
+There are still many ideas and assumptions that I would like to try and test out .
 For instance, how to motivate sketchers to keep sketching and improving their skills in the long run?
 How to engage the sketchers in outdoor sketching so it becomes a natural habit to them?
 How about an app that helps to a habit?

 I think what I have here is just a start...